kgoebber/met330/assignments/PSet7/README.md

         2. Isolate the year for the analysis from the current data

-        3. Compute the anomaly for each grid point for the current year data (both arrays should have the same shape)
+        3. Compute the anomaly for each grid point for the current year monthly data (both arrays should have the same shape)

         4. Compute the average anomaly for each grid point by averaging over the 12 months

-    -   Finding max/min values of 2D data was completed in the Jupyter notebook for tabular data
+    -   Finding max/min values of 2D data can be accomplished with the where method on an Xarray DataArray - as exampled in the lecture material.

     -   Cyclic Points for display purposes can be accomplished with a Cartopy method

         (<https://scitools.org.uk/cartopy/docs/latest/cartopy/util/util.html?highlight=add_cyclic>)

-    -   The module xarray provides a method for computing running means.
+    -   The module Xarray provides a method for computing running means.
         (<http://xarray.pydata.org/en/stable/generated/xarray.DataArray.rolling.html>)

 Output Examples: